But I do.

 As time went on, talking about it was a “mistake;” it would only make my boyfriend look bad and make me more stressed out about staying with him.
 There was a lot of pressure and anger.

-Despite all the bullshit he’d forced into my head, thanks to several wonderful people in my life, I was finally able to see him for what he really is – a sociopathic abusive asshole.
+Despite all the lies he’d forced into my head, thanks to several wonderful people in my life, I was finally able to see him for what he really is – an abusive sociopath.

 I wasn’t afraid to talk about it after a while.